The Office Politics Game: How to Climb the Ladder Without Being Assassinated On Your Way to the Top

 Study your colleagues and their interactions as much as you can – little side comments; raised eyebrows; people trying to please others.

-While finance is hierarchical, social capital doesn’t always follow lines of seniority – more senior staff will suck up to juniors if they have valuable internal or external connections, or simply a wicked sense of humor.
+While the investment banking career path is hierarchical, social capital doesn’t always follow lines of seniority – more senior staff will suck up to juniors if they have valuable internal or external connections, or simply a wicked sense of humor.

 Alliances form.
 So do romances.